WM Capture 10

 screen while recording may not work.

-necessary when the broadcast is really in a Fullscreen or Full HD
+full screen videos is necessary when the broadcast is really in a

-format.
-Currently, most external computers monitors are Full HD resolution
+Fullscreen or Full HD format.
+Currently, most external computers monitors

-(1920x1080) or higher.
-For many laptops, the usual resolution is 1366x768,
+are Full HD resolution (1920x1080) or higher.
+For many laptops, the usual

-however 1080 and 4K laptops are also popular.
-High Definition broadcasts
+resolution is 1366x768, however 1080 and 4K laptops are also popular.
+High

-are 720 or 1080 horizontal lines of pixels.
-There is no reason to stride
+Definition broadcasts are 720 or 1080 horizontal lines of pixels.
+There is

-and record a 720 video to a Fullscreen 768 or 1080 size.
-This puts an
+no reason to stride and record a 720 video to a Fullscreen 768 or 1080

-unnecessary burden on the CPU.
-You should record full screen videos and
+size.
+This puts an unnecessary burden on the CPU.
+You should record full

-(120i ) or higher fps using MPEG-2 or H264.
+recorded at 60p (120i ) or higher fps using MPEG-2

-the Hotkeys and Hide modes
+Using the Hotkeys and Hide modes

-The Hide modes/Hotkeys dialog
+The Hide modes/Hotkeys

 Important: when using the